paulross/svfsc/docs/Sphinx/source/introduction.rst

 For example you might want to parse a TIFF file for its metadata or a particular image tile which is usually a tiny fraction of the file itself.

-``svfs`` implements a *Sparse Virtual File System* which is a system of *Sparse Virtual File* s.
+``svfs`` implements a *Sparse Virtual File*, a specialised in-memory cache where a particular file might not be available but *parts of it can be obtained* without reading the whole file.
-This is a specialised cache where a particular file might not be available but *parts of it can be obtained* without reading the whole thing.
 A Sparse Virtual File (``SVF`` ) is represented internally as a map of blocks of data with their file offsets.
 Any write to an ``SVF`` will coalesce those blocks where possible.
-A Sparse Virtual File System (``SVFS``) is a key/value store where the key is a file ID and the value an ``SVF``.
+A Sparse Virtual File System (``SVFS``) is an extension of this to provide a key/value store where the key is a file ID and the value a Sparse Virtual File.

 ``svfs`` is written in C++ with a Python interface.
 It is thread safe in both domains.